JAMESKirkQI/FGCR/README.md

-# A Study of Self-Supervised Auxiliary Task by Masked Autoencoders on Small Datasets
+# Information Bottleneck Driven Masked Autoencoders for Data-Efficient Auxiliary Learning
-This is the official codebase for our paper "A Study of Self-Supervised Auxiliary Task by Masked Autoencoders on Small Datasets" submitted at ICIC 2025.
+This is the official codebase for our paper "Information Bottleneck Driven Masked Autoencoders for Data-Efficient Auxiliary Learning" submitted at ICIC 2025.

 ![Overview of self-supervised auxiliary task (SSAT)](archtecture.svg)